Associate Professor Kylie Crabbe

 Journal articles and essays

 - 'Who Will Love More?
 Loving Rightly as Discipleship Response in Luke.'
-In Divine and Human Love in Jewish and Christian Antiquity.
+Pages 71–89 in Divine and Human Love in Jewish and Christian Antiquity.
 Edited by Kylie Crabbe and David Lincicum.
-Wissenschaftliche Untersuchungen zum Neuen Testament.
-Tübingen: Mohr Siebeck (forthcoming).
+Wissenschaftliche Untersuchungen zum Neuen Testament I.123.
+Tübingen: Mohr Siebeck, 2024.

 - 'Oneness, Unity, and Josephus's Theological Politics.'
-In One God, One People: Oneness, Unity, and Christian Origins.
+Pages 145–67 in One God, One People: Oneness and Unity in Early Christianity.
 Edited by Stephen C. Barton and Andrew J. Byers.
 SBLRBS.
-Atlanta: SBL Press (forthcoming).
+Atlanta: SBL Press, 2023.

 - 'Character and Conflict: Who Parts Company in Acts?'
 Pages 141-73 in Jews and Christians: Parting Ways in the First Two Centuries CE?
 Reflections on the Gains and Losses of a Model.
 Edited by Jens Schröter, Benjamin Edsall, and Joseph Verheyden.
 BZNW 253.
 Berlin: de Gruyter, 2021.